 In 2003, as a response to our Mennonite congregation’s discussions of Christianity and politics, Nekeisha and Andy helped organize the site’s first anarchism and Christianity conference in New York City.
 But instead of a local congregational discussion, the gathering turned into something that people came from as far as the Midwest to attend.
 Since the initial gathering, yearly conferences were organized up until 2013 where the connections between anarchism and Christianity were discussed among a growing network of anarchist identify.
-The conference has been on an indefinite hiatus since 2013 due to the amount of energy required to organize and a la In 2010, Mark Van Steenwyk proposed that the work he and a few others were doing at www.jesusmanifesto.com could be united into the Jesus Radicals website.
+The conference has been on an indefinite hiatus since 2013 due to the amount of energy required to organize.
+In 2010, Mark Van Steenwyk proposed that the work he and a few others were doing at www.jesusmanifesto.com could be united into the Jesus Radicals website.
 Beginning in 2007, Jesus Manifesto was a multiple-editor webzine that focused particularly on the anti-imperial nature of the Gospel.
 In effect this meant taking the best of Jesus Manifesto’s reader driven essays and innovative interviews with leading activists and theologians and combining it with Jesus Radicals’ static content, discussion forums and annual conferences.
 This also means that Jesus Radicals shifted beyond a website ran solely by Nekeisha and Andy.

 Who We Are